rodber/chevereto-free/README.md

 ## Upgrade to paid edition

+Chevereto Free has the same look and feel of the [paid version](https://chevereto.com).
+Most likely it will fit all your personal needs.
+The features removed in this fork are those business-oriented like external storage servers or banner management to name a few.
 To upgrade to our paid edition, simply navigate to your dashboard panel and click on the `upgrade` button.

 ## Support